 5 – Duties of League Executive and Appointed Officers

-all General and Executive Meetings, ensure that the provisions of the
+shall preside at all General and Executive Meetings, ensure that the provisions

-Constitution, By-Laws, and Rules and Regulations are upheld, and instruct the
+of the Constitution, By-Laws, and Rules and Regulations are upheld, and

 5.2.
 The Vice President shall exercise all the duties and powers of the